dagster-io/dagster/docs/sphinx/sections/api/apidocs/schedules-sensors.rst

 Schedules
 ---------

-`Schedules </concepts/automationschedules>`__ are Dagster's way to support traditional ways of automation, such as specifying a job should run at Mondays at 9:00AM.
+`Schedules </concepts/automationschedules>`__ are Dagster's way to support traditional ways of automation, such as specifying a job should run at Mondays at 9:00 AM.
 Jobs triggered by schedules can contain a subset of `assets </concepts/assets/software-defined-assets>`__ or `ops </concepts/ops-jobs-graphs/ops>`__.

 .. autodecorator:: schedule